What is a Condominium?

 The word condominium is derived from the Latin roots “com–” (together with) and “dominium” (right of ownership, property, dominion).

 In Australia and parts of Canada they use the term “strata”, rather than condominium.
+You will also occasionally hear some developers in Thailand calling a condominium a Strata.
 Strata is the Latin plural of Stratum (a horizontal layer, a thing spread out, a spread, cover or quilt for a bed).

 While the etymology of both words are very descriptive of modern condos (i.e. they describe something layered and co-owned), they don’t doesn’t tell us much about the history.